ExploreASL/ExploreASL/External/README_SPM.txt

 spm_jsonread.c at line 588 and all lines with mexErrMsgTxt, mexWarnMsgTxt, and mexPrintf.
 NOTE: Since version 1.11.0, spm_jsonwrite and spm_jsonread are not used anymore

 *********************************************************************************************************
 OTHER CODE HACKS

+DATE+NAME: 2024-04-28 HM (issue #1689)
+DESCRIPTION: avoid listing the path, which avoids seeing a comma in a path as delimiter
+FILE: ps_LST_tlv, 147 & 187

 DATE+NAME: 2021-03-10 MS (issue #408)
 DESCRIPTION: Missing version_matlab field in compiled xASL.